How to Sell Unwanted Gold Jewelry

 What happens to the gold and any precious stones?

-A jeweler or gold buyer collects gold and sells it to a refinery, which often pays over 90 percent of market value.
+A jeweler or gold buyer collects gold and sells it to a refinery, which often pays more than 90 percent of market value.
 Scrap gold is then melted down and sent on to other, larger, refineries.
 Stones, however, are not sent to refineries.
 So, it is good to ask about them when discussing your jewelry with a gold buyer.

 This means you will get a more true value of both the stones and the gold.
 If the stones are valuable, the jeweler should inform you of their worth, and discuss your options for keeping them.
 The amateurs will often guess at the weight and value of the stones, and many won’t even make getting them back an option.